thevindu-w/clip_share_server/README.md

 #### Standalone installers

 Standalone installer scripts are available in the archives (`zip` for Windows and macOS, and `tar.gz` for Linux) attached to releases on GitHub.
 They are also available in the [helper_tools/](https://github.com/thevindu-w/clip_share_server/tree/master/helper_tools) directory.
 Standalone installers can run without an internet connection.
 However, you must have the `clip_share` (or `clip_share.exe` on Windows) executable in the current working directory to run the installer.
 If you download the archive from releases and extract it, you will have the executable along with the installer script.
 Run the interactive script and follow the instructions to install ClipShare.

+**Note:** These installers do NOT need admin or superuser privileges to run.
+Therefore, do not run them with elevated privileges.

 <details>
   <summary>Linux and macOS</summary>